 4. Layer 3: protection from elements (hardshell or softshell)

-5. How to adjust layers?
+5. How to adjust the layers?

 6. AYAQ expertise

 Vincent Defrasne reminds us: “Cold comes from moisture.
-The 3-layer system’s role is to prevent it from lingering on the skin.”
+The 3-layer system’s role is to prevent it from staying on the skin.”
 Mike Horn, who tests AYAQ jackets in extreme environments, emphasizes the importance of a breathable membrane during increased effort: solid protection without trapping internal moisture.

 Conclusion